 - Build an emergency fund to cover unexpected expenses.

-- Focus on paying off high-interest debt before borrow again.
+- Focus on paying off high-interest debt before borrowing again.

 When these pieces are in place, debt can become a useful tool.
 For instance: